hatsyjs/hatsy/README.md

 - `FormDecoding`.

   Decodes `application/x-www-form-urlecoded` request.
-  Extends request context with `RequestBodyMeans` containing `body` property with request body decoded to `URLSearchParams` or converted to some other representation.
+  Extends request context with `RequestBodyMeans` containing `body` property with request body decoded as `URLSearchParams` or converted to some other representation.

 - `JsonParsing`